asahisuenaga/stylish-cursor/README.md

 ## Features

 - 🎨 **16 Gradients**: Choose from 16 different gradient color schemes to customize your cursor.
-- ⏳ **Remove Caret Blink**: Eliminate the blinking effect of the caret for a smoother writing experience.
+- ⏳ **Caret Blink**: Eliminate the blinking effect of the caret for a smoother writing experience.
-- 🖋️ **Set Caret Width**: Adjust the caret width to your preferred size for better visibility.
+- 🖋️ **Caret Width**: Adjust the caret width to your preferred size for better visibility.

 ## How to Use the Extension